Avila (Tampa): Economic data

-The 900-acre community contains 395 residences where homes typically sell for $600,000 to $5 million.
+The 700-acre community contains 395 residences where homes typically sell for $600,000 to $5 million.
 As of 2015, the median household income was $72,594.
 The average household contained 2.6 people with 42% of residences containing a minimum of nine rooms.

 The neighborhood is zoned for the public institutions of Maniscalco Elementary School, Buchanan Middle School, and Gaither High School, but 47.6% of school-aged children attend private schools.

 Criminal Events

-The Rivera murders
+The Rivera Murders

 On January 9, 2012, retired doctor Hector Rivera (76) and his wife Debra (55) were murdered at their Avila residence shortly before 8:00 p.m.
 Hector's body was found in his driveway at 814 Taray De Avila while Debra's body was located in a bathroom within the 11000 sqft mansion.
 The following day, Debra's personal assistant and driver Julian Ospina-Florez (31) was arrested and charged with two counts of first-degree murder with theft noted as the motive.
 Ospina-Florez was found guilty on September 1, 2015, and sentenced to life in prison without the possibility of parole three days later.

-The Campbell massacre
+The Campbell Murders

 On the morning of May 7, 2014, Darrin Campbell (49) killed his wife Kimberly (51), his son Colin (18), and his daughter Megan (15), fatally shooting each in the head.
 The former executive at Pabst Brewing Company then attempted to cover up the crime by setting the $1 million mansion at 16223 Sierra De Avila on fire using gasoline and fireworks as an accelerant.
 He committed suicide as the house burned down, a home being leased by the Campbell family from former tennis professional James Blake.